-There’s no doubt that 2020 was a game-changing year for many, many things, but increased social awareness and social listening was, far and away, one of the most important things that happened.
-Pretty much every brand out there sent out “We’re all in this together” emails at the start of quarantine, then started asking employees to come back to work in-person while the virus was still at peak levels.
-Later, most brands posted “Black Lives Matter” on Instagram… But then did nothing to truly effect change in the fight against racism, and indeed were exposed for their own racist hiring & casting practices.
+Remember when basically every brand out there sent out “We’re all in this together” emails at the start of quarantine, then started asking employees to come back to work in-person while the virus was still at peak levels?
+Then, later, most brands posted “Black Lives Matter” on Instagram… But then did nothing to truly effect change in the fight against racism, and indeed were exposed for their own racist hiring & casting practices.

 Join Us In Changing the Influencer Industry For the Better